GovindBhala/DS5500-Movie-Recommendation-System/README.md

 We merge these two datasets on each movie's IDMB ID, which is provided in both datasets.
 We drop about 17,000 movies in this merge as the IMDB set does not include all of the movies in the MovieLens set.

 As described in the modeling section, some of our models are content-based and thus depend on this movie metadata.
-We ultimately one-hot-encode all of the features used to build the models, but first perfrom the following feature engineering.
+We ultimately one-hot-encode all of the features used to build the models, but first preform the following feature engineering.
 - Both MovieLens and IMDB include, sometimes non-matching, genre lists.
 We take the union of both lists for each movie.
 - Limit the actors lists to the 3 top actors in each movie.
 We cannot reasonably one-hot-encode all actors for all movies due to memory and performance limitations.
 Additionally, minor actors likely do not affect a user's movie preference.
   - Top actors are determined by the number of movies in the catalog they have appeared in